The ideal condition for a team’s backlog (of both user stories and non-stories) is for it to be:

 - Duplicate: The card is a duplicate of another issue.
 (Link to duplicate.)

 - Deferred: The issue will not be addressed at this time.
 There’s probably some business value, but not in the near term.
 This resolution “closes” the card and puts it in a “special attic box” which can be examined at a later date.
-The card will not be visible in the team’s planning backlog, nor in the grooming kanban.
+The card will not be visible in the team’s planning backlog, nor in the refinement kanban.
 It can be found by query.

 - Cannot Reproduce: All attempts at reproducing this issue failed, or not enough information was available to reproduce the issue.
 Reading the code produced no clues as to why this behavior would occur.
 If more information appears later, we reopen the issue.

-Who Attends Grooming Sessions?
+Who Attends Refinement Sessions?

-The way to arrive at the paradise of a meaningful, actionable team backlog is thru having a clear vision of the team’s goal, and applying a consistent grooming effort – a little rudder far from the rocks.
+The way to arrive at the paradise of a meaningful, actionable team backlog is thru having a clear vision of the team’s goal, and applying a consistent refinement effort – a little rudder far from the rocks.
 And in this way, you’ll prevent the need for a lot of rudder next to the rocks.

 - How to Manage a Product Backlog with Ease